Christian Bonetto spends a weekend in Melbourne.

 8.30pm: Hopefully you've booked a ticket to a gig at Melbourne's best jazz club, Bennetts Lane, an easy six-block walk north up Russell St. On any night the talent is top-notch.
 Head in early for a good seat.

-, starting at Federation Square.
+10am: You'll have already booked your Laneways and Arcades Walking Tour, starting at Federation Square.
 Spend three intriguing hours descovering the city's celebrated alleys and heritage arcades, stumbling across cool cafes, shops and anecdotes.
 The tour ends with lunch and wine.

 2.30pm: After lunch, take a lazy amble through the city's backyard, the Royal Botanic Gardens, a quick tram ride south on Swanston St, and St Kilda Rd.